-Note The Logical Storage Manager change in Tru64 UNIX. r (LSM) naming conventions did not
+The Logical Storage Manager $\left(LSM\right)$ naming conventions have not changed.

-2.6 Worldwide ID
+2.7 Worldwide ID

 Tru64 UNIX associates the new device name with the worldwide ID (WWID) of a disk.
 A disk's WWID is unique; it is set by the manufacturers for devices that support WWID.
 No two disks can have the same WWID.
 Using the WWID to identify a disk has two implications.
-After a disk is recognized by the operating system, the disk's /dev/disk/dsk name will stay the same even if its SCSI address changes.
+After a disk is recognized by the operating system, the disk's /dev/disk/dsk name stays the same even if its SCSI address changes.

 This ability to recognize a disk lets Tru64 UNIX support multipathing to a disk where the disk is accessible through different SCSI adapters.
-If disks are moved within a TruCluster Server environment, their device names and how users access them remains the same.
+If disks are moved within a TruCluster Server environment, their device names and how users access them remain the same.